radiositymap/TuiFangKuai/README.md

 The original 'Q' game, charming as it was, ran on a black-and-white LCD screen.

 I've given it a major upgrade, moving from 2D to 3D graphics, and using physics for movement.

-Now with colours as well, the lighting and effects are mostly done with custom shaders.
+The lighting and visual effects are mostly done with custom shaders.

 I've also added an editor, which I don't remember the original game having.
 You can save and load custom levels.

+There is also a built-in solver which solves the level automatically.
+I used this to generate only valid puzzles with a minimum number of steps in the solution.
+It will also provide feedback if there is no solution (for user-generated puzzles).

 ### Demo